Daily Life in Community

 -

-Our four different courses offered for optional college credit — Classical & Contemporary Perspectives on the Buddhist Path, Building Community with Nonviolent Communication, Nature and the Anthropocene, and Contemplative Discernment — will alternate at this time depending on the day.
+Four deeply experiential, interwoven courses offered for optional college credit will alternate at this time depending on the day.

 -